rackerlabs/support-how-to/content/how-to/office-365/assign-global-admin-role-office-365/index.md

 ### Securing your Global Administrator account

 As an administrator of your company’s email solution, you have a great deal of control over your account.
 If your administrator access is compromised, the results can be devastating to your business.
-A strong security policy is not complete without enabling multi-factor authentication.
-See [Manage multi-factor authentication for users in Office 365](/support/how-to/manage-multi-factor-authentication-for-users-in-office-365) for instructions.
+A strong security policy is not complete without enabling multifactor authentication.
+See [Manage multifactor authentication for users in Office 365](/support/how-to/manage-multifactor-authentication-for-users-in-office-365) for instructions.

 ### Additional information